magenta-cuda/wp-macros/readme.txt

 == Changelog ==

+= 1.1.1 =
+* if condition now supports a boolean combination of comparison expressions

 = 1.1 =
 * Support optional arguments for filter functions, e.g. alpha@sprintf('The value is: %s',$) where $ specifies the position of value to be filtered
 * Support negative indexes e.g. alpha@<-1> references the last value of the multi-valued custom field alpha